-HINU will not pursue conduct actions against complainants, respondents or witnesses for disclosure of violating the Code of Conduct's prohibition against consumption or possession of drugs or alcohol where such disclosure is made in connection with a good faith report or investigation of sexual misconduct.
-In the event a student expresses having issues with drugs or alcohol, the HINU Campus Advocate Coordinator will refer the student for further assistance (e.g. Diversion Program).
+HINU will not pursue conduct actions against complainants, respondents or witnesses for disclosure of such disclosure is made in connection with a good faith report or investigation of sexual misconduct.
+In the event a student expresses having issues with drugs or alcohol, the HINU Sexual Misconduct Response & Prevention Coordinator will refer the student for further assistance (e.g. Diversion Program).